geekshow/the_internet_tests/README.md

-# the_internet_tests
+# Selenium Web Tests on 'Challenging DOM' Page
-tests on the Challenging DOM web page
+Tests on the Challenging DOM web page, using Pytest, Python and Selenium